 Ethanol as a solvent requires additional infrastructure investment due to the limits on ethanol storage, requirements for alarm lights, deflagration alarms, detectors, and a complete alarm system for gas detection.
 CO2 does not require any of these additional expenditures since there is no limit on the amount of CO2 that a facility can store on site.

 Overall, CO2 extractions may cost more initially but can have lower operating costs that may pay for themselves in the long run.
-In the battle between ethanol extraction vs. CO2 extraction, it is hard to choose the best method in terms of cost.
+In the battle between ethanol extraction vs. CO2 extraction, it is hard to choose the optimization method in terms of cost.

 For operators looking to make high-potency distillate, ethanol extraction is the way to go.
 Ethanol can extract a high amount of active compounds quickly to create a high-quality extract.
 For processors that want to create full-spectrum extracts featuring high concentrations of terpenes and cannabinoids as well as flavonoids and carotenoids, CO2 extraction may work for them.
 This method can help them produce a product that more closely resembles the plant material.

 For many producers and consumers, CO2 extractions may reduce the risk of the carbon dioxide ending up in the final product compared to other methods that may leave behind residual solvents.
 When processors want to create pharmaceutical-grade products, CO2 may be a viable option.

 Ethanol extraction is flammable, but not nearly as much as light hydrocarbons such as butane and propane.